JoshCheek/slackbot-videochat/Readme.md

 Where to take it with more time
 -------------------------------

-* Allow multiple users
+* Allow multiple teams
-* Add mute and puase buttons
+* Add mute and pause buttons
 * Allow users to request a suffix `/videochats lunch-n-learn` to get a more meaningful URL Deal with potential URL collision by namespacing videochats under the team (they submit a token you can use to identify which slack team sent the request)